Skip to Content

 Schema

-Each segment emits back-end schema into an individual JSON file that in its turn is used to generate client-side RPC modules.
-If you have different areas of your application (e.g. root, admin, customer), each area will have its own JSON schema file.
+Each segment emits its backend schema to an individual JSON file, which is then used to generate client-side RPC modules.
+If your application has multiple areas (e.g., root, admin, customer), each area has its own schema file.

 For a segment structure like this: